Tag Archives: shady city

 “The milking herd needs dealt with,” Curtis warned him.

-“I ain’t milking no damn cow,” Buddy protested.
+“I ain’t milking no damn cow, dude,” Buddy protested.

 Chad clasped his nipples.
 “It’s easy Bud.
 You just grab and pull.
-Coop?
+Coops?
 You try.
 Grab my nipples.”

 Cooper, leaning against a fence with his arms folded, shook his head.
-“I ain’t tugging on your tits brah.”
+“I ain’t tugging on your tits bro.”

-Buddy shoved Chad in frustration.
+Buddy shoved Chad, starting to chuckle.
 “You got milk?
 Are you a fucking cow?”

 Julia Harvester, carrying an empty bucket of feed, approached them.